-The Senate ensures the representation of local communities and Ivoirians living outside of Côte d'Ivoire.
+The Senate, created in 2016, and for which the first elections are scheduled for 24 March 2018, ensures the representation of local communities and Ivoirians living outside of Côte d'Ivoire.
 Two-thirds of senators are elected by indirect universal suffrage and one-third are appointed by the President of the Republic for a term of five years.
 As the second chamber of Parliament, the Senate has the same prerogatives as the National Assembly.
 Draft and proposed laws are submitted to the office of the National Assembly and the Senate, for review by commissions of the two chambers.
 Any draft or proposed law must be reviewed in succession by the two chambers of Parliament and is passed when approved by a majority vote in each chamber.
 The draft finance law is submitted first to the National Assembly and draft or proposed laws relating to territorial communities are submitted first to the Senate.